-- See the bridge-tower ruins where once the gigantic Ludendorf Bridge spanned the Rhine River. - Cross the Rhine on a small ferry and inspect the eastern bridge towers and tunnel. - Visit the remnants of a V-1 launch facility and the enterance to an underground weapons factory. - Take lunch at the Petersbergs Hotel overlooking Rhine Valley where General Eisenhower visited March 27. - Tour a German War Cemetary that marks the place in Ittenbach where over 2500 American war dead were also temporarily buried. - View a pockmarked bridge, part of the Reichs-Autobahn that was source of such heavy fighting around the town of Agedienberg on March 13. - Visit a forest bunker still bearing testament to the heavy tank fire it received on March 21, 1945. - See the terrain where the decisive breakout Battle of Uckerath took place. - Tour American positions, including foxholes and artillery berms, as well as German zig-zag trenches on the other side the valley. - Dine in the Midieval walled town of Blankenberg.
+- See the bridge-tower ruins where once the gigantic Ludendorf Bridge spanned the Rhine River. - Cross the Rhine on a small ferry and inspect the eastern bridge towers and tunnel. - Visit the remnants of a V-1 launch facility and the enterance to an underground weapons factory. - Take lunch at the Petersbergs Hotel overlooking Rhine Valley where General Eisenhower visited March 27. - Tour a German War Cemetary that marks the place in Ittenbach where over 2500 American war dead were also temporarily buried. - View a pockmarked bridge, part of the Reichs-Autobahn that was source of such heavy fighting around the town of Agedienberg on March 13. - See the terrain where the decisive breakout Battle of Uckerath took place. - Tour American positions, including foxholes and artillery berms, as well as German zig-zag trenches on the other side the valley. - Dine in the Midieval walled town of Blankenberg.
 "Not a shot was fired in this town and it was more of a sight-seeing trip instead of a tactical operation.
 There was an old castle perched on the top of the cliffs and almost all of the company went through it."
 (After Action Report, Company C, 16 IR)